Graduate Academic Regulations

 Late registration and schedule change.
 Students who do not register early may register during late registration prior to the first day of classes.
 Additionally, students who wish to change their schedules may do so during the late registration and schedule change periods.

-Students may register via the web by using CougarNet and the Enrollment Services Tab.
+Students may register via the web in MyCSU on the Students Page and the Student Record tab.
 Please refer to the Columbus State University Class Schedules page on the Web for specific dates and information regarding early registration, late registration and schedule change.

 Courses numbered 6000 and above are open only to graduate students.
 Courses with 5000 numbers are open to both graduate and advanced-standing undergraduate students.
 In these courses, however, graduate students must do more extensive reading, prepare additional reports, and produce papers or other projects requiring more intensive research.